-TVA will issue a Request for Proposals (RFP). and secured contracts with the winning bidders; obligating TVA to pay the participant financial incentives based on their monthly performance and obligating the participant to operate and maintain the CVR equipment for the contract period.
+TVA issued a Request for Proposals (RFP) and secured contracts with the winning bidders; obligating TVA to pay the participant financial incentives based on their monthly performance and obligating the participant to operate and maintain the CVR equipment for the contract period.

 Once systems are installed and operating, TVA and each participant will perform testing to determine the actual CVR impact.
 TVA will use data from the tests to determine the performance of each system and the appropriate payment factors.